loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/singlebrowser/SingltonBrowserImage.rst

    Capture the image of an element as a png, and save it to the given file

    :param outputFile: - output file

+getErrorImage
+^^^^^^^^^^^^^

+.. java:method:: public Optional<BufferedImage> getErrorImage(InputStream expectedImageInput) throws IOException
+   :outertype: SingltonBrowserImage

+   compare captured image to a reference image and return an image that highlights the differences.
+Both images are expected to have the same dimensions, otherwise it throws in AssertionError.

+   :param expectedImageInput: - reference png image
+   :throws IOException: - file could not be read
+   :throws AssertionError: - images are not the same size
+   :return: an image that highlights the different pixels.
+If the images are equal, returns an empty optional.

 show
 ^^^^